trwoodard/hash-it-out/README.md

 ### Installation:
 No install necessary, just do pip install -r requirements.txt from the hash-it-out directory

-There are two test files included in the repository.
-These are for testing only!
-One is a penetrating testing script and one is a sample txt file.
-The pentesting script may be flagged by your anti-virus, but as long as it's not being used against you, it's not malware!

-Hashes for the test files:
-testfile.txt
--SHA256: 6041def7d1dc8b449bdac33c49c9491e09ec599159dca9ed97ed4c01670ad231

-testfile2.ps1
--SHA256: 702de94116e6e5826b4cb7a1a5e0be1f55ee6761533119bc08994af78fd040af

 ### Updates:
 *This is a work-in-progress.*